Mickey Mania

-Mickey Mania: The Timeless Adventures of Mickey Mouse is a 1994 platform video game developed by Traveller's Tales and published by Sony Imagesoft for the Super NES, Sega Genesis, and Sega CD.
-In the game, the player controls Mickey Mouse, who must navigate through various side-scrolling levels, each designed and based on classical Mickey Mouse cartoons.
-The game was later released on the PlayStation in 1996 as Mickey's Wild Adventure in PAL regions by Sony Computer Entertainment, Sony Imagesoft's successor.
+Mickey Mania: The Timeless Adventures of Mickey Mouse (Japanese: ミッキーマニア) is a 1994 platform video game developed by Traveller's Tales and published by Sony Imagesoft for the Super NES, Sega Genesis, and Sega CD.
+In the game, the player controls Mickey Mouse, who must navigate through various side-scrolling levels, each designed and based on classic Mickey Mouse cartoons.

-A second game, Mickey Mania 2, was intended to be released, but was cancelled due to Traveller's Tales focusing on other games.
+A port for the PlayStation with enhanced graphics was developed by Psygnosis and published in Europe by Sony Imagesoft's successor Sony Computer Entertainment as Mickey's Wild Adventure in 1996.

+Mickey Mania received positive reviews from critics, with particular praise given for its graphics and homage to the original cartoons.
+A sequel, Mickey Mania 2, was in development, but was eventually cancelled.

 Gameplay

 Mickey Mania is a platformer in which players control Mickey Mouse as he visits various locations based on his past cartoons, ranging from his debut in Steamboat Willie to the more recent The Prince and the Pauper.
 Mickey can attack enemies by either jumping on them or by using a limited supply of marbles, which are collected throughout the level.
 Mickey can take up to five hits, represented by the fingers he holds up on his hand, which can be replenished by collecting stars, whilst extra lives can be gained by finding Mickey hats.
 Levels offer a variety of challenges such as puzzles the player must solve, escaping from a rampaging moose and fleeing from a flaming staircase.

 The levels in the game are based from the following classic Mickey Mouse cartoons: